-Colour Psychology is the study of how colours impact human behaviour or influence human psychology.
+Colour Psychology is the study of how colours impact human behavior or influence human psychology.
 Colour is a very strong communication method.
 It is a statement of the undertone to our emotions at times and to be able to read them is what colour psychology teaches.
 It helps us understand if there is an association between a specific colour and a specific mood.
 It might not always be right because these do have certain subjective understandings as well but most of the time, it is correctly depicted.

 Does it affect how you feel?